Fast and exact simulations of stochastic epidemics on static and temporal networks: Introduction

 Several algorithms for simulating non-Markovian epidemic models on networks have been proposed \cite{boguna2014simulating,masuda2018gillespie,pelissier2022practical}.
 Each possesses its own advantages and disadvantages.
-The non-Markovian Gillespie Algorithm (nMGA) \cite{boguna2014simulating} generalizes the Gillespie algorithm to arbitrary distributions.
-However, the time it takes for nMGA to process a single infection scales linearly with the number of infected nodes, making it computationally demanding.
+The non-Markovian Gillespie Algorithm (nMGA) \cite{boguna2014simulating} generalizes the Gillespie algorithm to arbitrary infection time distributions.
+However, the time it takes for nMGA to process a single infection scales linearly with the number of infected nodes, making simulations infeasible for large networks.
 In addition, the nMGA is exact only in the limit of a large number of infected nodes.
 The Laplace Gillespie algorithm \cite{masuda2018gillespie} is exact and has a lower computational complexity than nMGA.
 However, it can only be used for monotonically decreasing infection time distributions, which excludes most realistic cases.
 The Rejection-based Gillespie for non-Markovian Reactions (REGIR) algorithm \cite{pelissier2022practical} efficiently simulates epidemics for arbitrary distributions, but, like nMGA, it is an approximate algorithm.
 Finally, the next reaction method is a flexible and exact algorithm, originating from chemical physics \cite{gibson2000efficient,anderson2007modified}, that has been applied to simulate epidemic spreading \cite{kiss2017mathematics,feng2019equivalence}.
-However, it has been doubted whether the next reaction method can be used effectively for large networks \cite{pastor2015epidemic}.
+However, it has been doubted whether it can be used effectively for large networks \cite{pastor2015epidemic}.

-The algorithms we listed can simulate of epidemic spreading on static networks.
-However, the social structures that affect epidemic spreading may evolve over time.
-These social structures can be then described by temporal networks \cite{holme2012temporal}.
-The network evolution can be independent of the disease, or can arise as response to the disease itself.
-For example, infected individuals can behave differently than susceptible ones \cite{wang2021impact} and the population can change its behavior as the disease spreads \cite{paarporn2017networked,hu2018epidemic}.
+The algorithms we mentioned can be used to simulate epidemic spreading on static networks.
+However, the social structures that affect epidemic spreading may evolve over time, thus requiring a description in terms of temporal networks \cite{holme2012temporal}.
+The network evolution can be independent of the disease, or can arise as a response to the disease itself.
+For example, infected individuals may behave differently than susceptible ones \cite{wang2021impact} and the whole population may change its behavior as the disease spreads \cite{paarporn2017networked,hu2018epidemic}.
 Efficient numerical algorithms to study epidemic spreading on temporal networks have received little attention so far.